Andrew Peller Limited (ADWPF) CEO John Peller on Q4 2020 Results - Earnings Call Transcript

 Yeah, I would a comment on the quarter and maybe let John comment kind of back up some of the thoughts you would have behind that, the year comment.
 But it's always -- I'll tell you April versus May versus June, all look wildly different right now.
 I think the best kind of direction I can give you is that the up elevators continue to go up.
 Those are the ones that John had mentioned, which are retail, our own retail stores.
 Those tend to be our online business, our wine clubs.
 Those tend to continue to go up.

-So the question for us that really it makes it challenging, is trying to figure out how big the elevators are and how long they'll stay down.
-Will hospitality, -- which is a big part of our business and how long will that be suppressed from?
-Some regions open up in Ontario.
-I think they open up this Friday, tomorrow, they're allowed to open up this Niagara happens to not be one of them.
-However, we're seeing our Western -- in BC where we're seeing those open up.
+So the question for us that really it makes it challenging, is trying to figure out how big the down elevators are and how long they'll stay down.
+Will hospitality, -- which is a big part of our business and how long will that be suppressed?
+We saw some regions open up in Ontario.
+I think they open up this Friday, tomorrow, they're allowed to open up, Niagara happens to not be one of them.
+However, we're seeing our Western -- in BC we're seeing those open up.
 It isn't only them opening up though.
 It's also consumers' interest in comfort and visiting them.
 So, it is a bit of an unknown.

 What we do know is that where we're strong, we believe will remain strong.
 And not only because of the way that people, the channels that people are buying that alcohol through, but also the innovation that we bring to and strategies that we bring to the market.
 So, we're quite confident there.
-What we don't know is the -- how low will the down elevators?
-How well will they be and how long will they stay?
-So it's -- that's the challenging part of that.
+What we don't know is the -- how low will the down elevators - how low will they be and how long will they stay?
+So it's -- that's the challenging part.

 I can't give you any more direction.
-We just had a board meeting yesterday.
+We just had a Board meeting yesterday.
 I couldn't give them any further direction when I was asked that question as to how I thought the first quarter would go.
 But the elements that John commented on are absolutely the right ones.
 It's just a matter of the quantity.
 So, maybe I will bounce it over to John just to -- if he had any further comments on the year.

 John Peller